iris-edu/webserviceshell/docs/Installation.md

 Downloads](http://tomcat.apache.org/download-80.cgi) page for the latest version, the version 8.0.33 is used for this document.

-3. Download latest Web Service Shell WAR file (webserviceshell\_VERSION.war) and save in *WSSHOME*:\
+3. Download latest WebServiceShell WAR file (webserviceshell_VERSION.war) and save in *WSSHOME*.
 See the [WSS Downloads](/projects/webserviceshell/files) page for the latest version.

 4. Untar/unpack Tomcat in installation directory:
     ``` bash